 Why do Muslims fast?

-Fasting (or Sawn in Arabic), is one of the five pillars of Islam.
-Along with not eating or drinking between sunrise and sunset, Muslims should abstain from eating, drinking, smoking and sexual intercourse.
+Fasting (or "sawn" in Arabic) is one of the five pillars of Islam.
+Along with not eating or drinking between sunrise and sunset, fasting Muslims abstain from eating, drinking, smoking and sexual intercourse.

 How long does Ramadan last?
 Does everyone have to participate?

-According to the Koran, fasting is mandatory for all Muslims for the entire thirty days of the month.
-However there are some groups that do not have to fast.
-Pregnant or breastfeeding mothers, people who are seriously sick, travelers, or anyone at a health risk should not fast.
+According to the Koran, fasting is mandatory for all Muslims for the entire thirty days of the holy month.
+However, there are some groups who do not have to fast.
+Pregnant or breastfeeding mothers, people who are seriously sick, travelers, or anyone at a health risk are not expected to skip meals.
 Children who have not gone through puberty are also not required to fast during the month.